dome9/cloud-bots-gcp/README.md

     3. Select the Project Editor role.
     4. Click SAVE.

-## Configure your Dome9 account
+## Configure your CloudGuard account

-On Dome9 add remediation tags to rules in a Compliance ruleset.
+On CloudGuard add remediation tags to rules in a Compliance ruleset.

 See also